YasutoDATANOMIQ/RL_course_materials/README.md

 ### Introducing "experiences" in RL
  - [x] Making Q-learning, SARSA demo with animation
+ - [ ] Making policy evaluation demo with a fixed policy
  - [ ] Introducing Open AI gym as an environment
  - [ ] Cleaning up and commenting on code